NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 ## Application Run

-The method `run` from the `applicaiton` module is required to start the application and accepts an entry point as `NavigationEntry` argument.
+The method `run` from the `application` module is required to start the application and accepts an entry point as `NavigationEntry` argument.

 > **IMPORTANT:** You must call the `run` method of the application module **after** the module initialization.
 Any code after the `run` call will not be executed.